-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 Hospice services may be delivered in a variety of settings, including nursing facilities (NFs).
-STAR+PLUS members must not be denied services or disenrolled due to receipt of Hospice services.
+STAR+PLUS members must not be denied services or disenrolled due to receipt of hospice services.
 Hospice provides services related to terminal illness that are not available under the STAR+PLUS program.
-For example, Hospice providers are able to administer pain control medications that are not available to STAR+PLUS providers.
+For example, hospice providers are able to administer pain control medications that are not available to STAR+PLUS providers.

-NF Hospice services can be identified in the Service Authorization System (SAS) as Service Group (SG) 8, Service Code (SC) 31.
-The NF counter is activated by non-Hospice NF authorizations, which appear in SAS as SG1/SC1 or SG1/SC3.
+NF hospice services can be identified in the Service Authorization System Online (SASO) as Service Group (SG) 8, Service Code (SC) 31.
+The NF counter is activated by non-hospice NF authorizations, which appear in SAS as SG1/SC1 or SG1/SC3.

 3230 Financial Eligibility